ryan258/ai_story_marketing/HANDBOOK.md

-# 📁 File: HANDBOOK.md

 # 🍎 AI Story Creator and Marketing Helper: Teacher's Handbook

 Welcome, teachers!
-This handbook will guide you through teaching your 5th-grade students how to build and use the AI Story Creator and Marketing Helper.
+This handbook will guide you through teaching your 5th-grade students how to use the AI Story Creator and Marketing Helper.
 Let's embark on this exciting journey of creativity and technology! 🚀

 ## 📚 Table of Contents